-Who Pays Litigation Expenses?-
+Who Pays Litigation Expenses?---------

-In the event of litigation and when the condemnee prevails by receiving an award in excess of the final offer of the condemnor, the court shall award necessary expenses of litigation to the condemnee.
-Otherwise, each party bears that party's own costs and attorney fees.
-If the condemnee receives an award in excess of the last amount offered by the condemnor, then the condemnor must pay the necessary expenses of litigation.
+In the event of litigation and when the condemnee prevails, either by the court not allowing condemnation or by the condemnee receiving an award in excess of the final written offer that was rejected, the court awards necessary expenses of litigation to the condemnee.
+Otherwise, each party is responsible for that party's own costs and attorney fees.
+If the condemnee receives an award in excess of the final written offer by the condemnor, then the condemnor must pay the necessary expenses of litigation.